Hyperion-BT/helios-book/src/chapter_2/01_The_EUTXO_Model.md

 ### Ethereum-style Smart Contracts (Accounts-based Model)

-When a transaction occurs, the balance of one the sender's account is directly decremented and that of the recipient is incremented, like with a bank account.
+When a transaction occurs, the balance of one the sender's account is directly decremented and that of the recipient is incremented, similar to how conventional bank accounts work.

-Contracts on Ethereum run via the EVM(Ethereum Virtual Machine), the EVM can be thought of as a sort global onchain computer that smart contracts take turns to run on before being accepted onchain.
+Contracts on Ethereum run via the EVM (Ethereum Virtual Machine), the EVM can be thought of as a global on-chain computer which smart contracts take turns running on, before their results are accepted on-chain.

 >**Note**: The data of all accounts on Ethereum are stored in a [**Merkle-Patricia Trie**](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/), which is kind of like a fancy hashmap.
-> After all the transaction in a block are run the **root hash** of the new Trie is included in the block.
+> After all the transactions in a block are run the **root hash** of the new Trie is included in the block.

 ## The eUTXO Model